Our annual winter gathering in Munich looking at everything you need to know about EU and European Trade Controls Compliance.

 including the Company-wide Post-Event Microsite license for 1 year – 1399 Euros

-The above mentioned rates are valid per room and night including the breakfast buffet in the hotel restaurant, as well as complimentary WIFI.
+The above mentioned rates are valid per room and night including the breakfast buffet in the restaurant as well as

 Reservation procedure: A block of rooms will be held for the Conference’s guests until 8 weeks prior to arrival and can

 be booked by contacting our reservations department quoting the booking reference NIELSONSMITH.
 The reservations